zkmkarlsruhe/Styler/README.md

 Styler applies a given style image onto an input image.
 The input image can come from one of three input sources: static image(s), video frames, or camera frames.

-Styler starts in fullscreen and uses the camera source by default.
+Styler starts in windowed-mode and uses the camera source by default.

 ### Input